 setupConfigurationFromContext()receives a blank configuration of your type and a

 ConfigurationContextcontaining information about a source code location (accessible by calling

 getPsiLocation()).
 Your implementation needs to check whether the location is applicable for your configuration type (for example, if it’s in a file of the language you’re supporting).
 If not, you need to return false, and if it is, you need to put the correct context-specific settings into the run configuration and return true.

-isConfigurationFromContext()checks if the specified configuration of your type was created from the specified context.
-Implementing this method allows you to reuse an existing run configuration which is applicable to the current context instead of creating a new one and possibly ignoring the customisations the user has performed in the existing one.
+isConfigurationFromContext()checks if your type’s specified configuration was created from the specified context.
+Implementing this method allows you to reuse an existing run configuration, which applies to the current context instead of creating a new one and possibly ignoring the user’s customizations in the existing one.

-Note that, in order to support automatic naming of configurations created from context, your configuration should use
+Note that, to support the automatic naming of configurations created from context, your configuration should use

 LocatableConfigurationBase as the base class.